East End of London: Wars of the Roses

 Fauconberg unsuccessfully tried to battle across London Bridge and also attacked the eastern gates with five thousand men and artillery.
-Breweries and alehouses in the eastern suburb of St Katherines, outside the wall, were ransacked and set on fire by the attackers at this time.
+Breweries and alehouses in the eastern suburb of St Katharines, outside the wall, were ransacked and set on fire by the attackers at this time.

 Bishopsgate was set on fire and the attackers came close to capturing Aldgate and with it the City.
 The gate was breached and the attackers started to pour through, but a portcullis was dropped when only some had passed through, killing some and isolating those who had already passed through – these were then killed by the defenders.

 A force of troops from the Tower garrison came through the Tower Hill Postern, the small side gate where the City wall met the Tower moat and attacked the pro-Lancastrian besiegers from the flank while a counter-attack was launched from within the gate.
 The attackers were defeated and pursued, with the Essex men retreating over Bow Bridge and the Kentish men headed to their ships at Blackwall.
 Both retreating groups suffered heavy casualties in the pursuit.

 Battle of Bow Bridge

 In June 1648, during the Second English Civil War, a force of Kentish Royalists crossed from Greenwich to Poplar, hoping to make for Essex to join up with Royalists there.
 The Royalists were confronted by the Tower Hamlets Militia and other Parliamentarian forces; a series of inconclusive clashes at and around Bow Bridge followed.

-After the battle the Royalists made their way to Colchester which was held by Royalists at that time, the ten week Siege of Colchester followed, ending in a victory for Parliament.
+After the battle the Royalists made their way to Colchester which was held by Royalists at that time, entering the city just before it was besieged by Parliamentary forces.
+The ten week Siege of Colchester followed, ending in a victory for Parliament.